JdeRobot/DeepLearningStudio/Formula1-FollowLine/README.md

 # Formula1 Followline Algorithms: Implementation and Baseline

-It contains some deep learning regression models for Formula1 Line Following task.
+Here you will find some deep learning regression models for following a line using a Formula 1 car.

-The algorithms are modular and can adapt to various other datasets.
+The algorithms are modular and can adapt to other datasets.
 They are both implemented in pytorch and tensorflow.

 ## Preparing Dataset

-The dataset for training is available in the following [link]()
+The dataset for training is available in the following [link](https://drive.google.com/file/d/1EL2Pzzdoj7jLRRi9DXNDVCwZZ0zGGu7H/view?usp=sharing).

 It's generated from running an explicitly programmed brain over different circuits.
 It's divided as follows: